Now, this articles has prerequisites :

 Katriel had also prepared plans to infiltrate the fortress and activate allies within.
 This had supposedly been part of her work for Arl Byron.
-Inside allies made the entire operation possible, though the rebels needed to commit the majority of their forces to it and attack by sea.
+Inside allies made the entire operation possible, though the rebels needed to commit the majority of their forces and attack by sea.

 Katriel also seduced Maric.
 They started a low-key relationship, heightening Maric’s trust in her.

 Katriel even ended up being an argument to rally nobles to the rebels.
-Loghain pointed at her as an example of how even Fereldan Elves would risk their lives for their King while so many Human banns did nothing.
+Loghain pointed at her as an example of how even lowly Fereldan Elves would risk their lives for their King while so many Human banns did nothing.

 A contract is a contract

 The operation was going brilliantly.
 However, King Meghren changed his mind under pressure from the Fereldan Chantry.
 The new orders were to kill Maric.